Reviews You Can Rely On

 Plastic decking is loud

-The MSR Evo Trail 's simplistic design proves itself reliable and highly versatile.
-The Paraglide bindings fit a wide array of shoes and boots, so they are a good fit for almost any activity, from a family hike to packing up your snowboard for the next run.
-The shoe has aggressive and stabilizing traction suitable for every terrain but technical mountaineering.
+The simplistic design of the MSR Evo Trail proved in our tests to be reliable and highly versatile.
+The Paraglide bindings fit a wide range of shoes and boots, so they're a good fit for almost any activity, from a family hike to packing up your snowboard for the next run.
+It has aggressive and stabilizing traction suitable for every terrain but technical mountaineering — for that, check out the Tubbs Mountaineer.
 MSR made the enduringly popular Evo Trail with an ultra-durable single-piece plastic decking.
 According to our testers, even the prototypes of this MSR version from the 90s are still in excellent condition.
 The Evo Trail has the option to add flotation tails, which are easy to install when you want to float in deep powder.
 With the addition of these tails, the float improves significantly.
 This lightweight snowshoe is a reliable and comfortable choice to get you from point A to point B without any issues.

-The Evo Trail shoe is a unisex shoe that most of our testers found highly comfortable and easy to walk in.
-However, those with a narrow gait might need to widen their stride.
-We like the binding system, but it can take a moment to find the right fit in the large footpads when you first wear the shoe.
+The Evo Trail is a unisex option that most of our testers found very comfortable and easy to walk in.
+That said, those with a narrow gait may need to widen their stride.
+We like the binding system, but it can take a moment to find the right fit in the large footpads when you first put them on.
 Pay attention to foot placement on the deck before tightening the straps to optimize performance and comfort.
-And during field testing, we found the decking material can produce loud noise, especially on packed and crusty snow.
-Nevertheless, if you want a simple, versatile, and long-lasting shoe, finding this quality at a better price will take a lot of effort.
-If you're looking for a quick shoe to throw on for the groomed trails, the Crescent Moon Eva Foam is worth considering.
+During field testing, we noticed the decking material can produce loud noise, especially on packed and crusty snow.
+Downsides aside, if you want a simple, versatile, and long-lasting shoe, finding this quality at a better price will take a lot of effort.
+If you're looking for a quick shoe to throw on for the groomed trails, check out the Crescent Moon Eva Foam.
 These ultralight foam snowshoes aren't great in the deep powder but are handy if you plan on running in the snow.

 Read more: MSR Evo Trail review